autonlab/pmx_data/pmx_data/cnc_mill_tool_wear/custom_writeup.md

-The database consists of a series of files, wherein, each of these files contains sensor data taken in the course of conducting a single experiment.
+The dataset consists of a series of files, wherein, each of these files contains sensor data taken in the course of conducting a single experiment.
-A series of these machining experiments were conducted using wax blocks(2" x 2" x 1.5") with a CNC milling machine located in the System-level Manufacturing and Automation Research Testbed (SMART) at the University of Michigan.
+A series of these machining experiments were conducted using wax blocks (2" x 2" x 1.5") with a CNC milling machine located in the System-level Manufacturing and Automation Research Testbed (SMART) at the University of Michigan.

-Data from the machine was collected taking into account the changes taking place regarding tool condition, feed speed and clamping pressure.
+Data from the machine was collected, taking into account the changes taking place regarding tool condition, feed speed and clamping pressure.
 Each experiment ended with the creation of a finished wax part, the top surface of which had the letter "S" engraved on it.

-You can use this dataset for the experiment in the fields such as:
+This dataset contains multiple targets and thus can be used for multiple problems:
-- Tool wear detection: you can use here supervised binary classification in order to perform the identification process of worn and unworn cutting tools.
+- Tool wear detection: you can use supervised binary classification in order to identify whether a cutting tool is worn.
 Out of 18 experiments, 8 were conducted with an unworn tool, whereas 10 were run with a worn tool.
-- Detection of inadequate clamping: in this case, the data would be used in order to detect the condition when a workpiece is not being held in the vise with sufficient pressure to pass visual inspection.
+- Detection of inadequate clamping: in this case, the data would be used in order to detect when a workpiece is not being held in the vise with sufficient pressure to pass visual inspection.
 The experiments were run with the pressures values of 2.5, 3 and 4 bar.
-Moreover this data could also be used for a detection of the conditions at which a critical point occurs which further prevents the machining operation from completing.
+- Failure prediction: this data could be used to train a model to detect conditions that could prevent a machining operation from completing.

-In the dataset we can distinguish 18 files with the experiments data recordings and one train file where you can find a general data from each of the 1 different experiments.
+In the dataset we can distinguish 18 files with the experiments data recordings and one train file where you can find a general data from each of the experiments.
 A sampling rate of the collected data was 100ms.

 In this train file there are 7 different columns:

 The inputs (features):